Crolly

-Croithlí or Croichshlí (anglicised as Crolly) is a village in the Gaeltacht parishes of Gweedore (Gaoth Dobhair) and The Rosses (Na Rossan) in the west of County Donegal, Ireland.
-The two parishes are separated by the Crolly River.
+Croithlí or Croichshlí (anglicised as Crolly) is a village in the Gaeltacht parishes and traditional districts of Gweedore (Gaoth Dobhair) and The Rosses (Na Rossan) in the west of County Donegal in Ulster, the northern province in Ireland.
+The two 'districts' are separated by the Crolly River (also known as the Gweedore River).
 It has one convenience shop/restaurant and petrol station and one public house, Páidí Óg's.
+Crolly is located in two baronies: the Gweedore part of the village is in the Barony of Kilmacrenan, while The Rosses part of the village is in the barony of Boylagh, the Crolly River being the boundary between the two baronies.

 Etymology

 The official name of the village is Croithlí.
-This is taken to come from the old Irish Craithlidh meaning shaking bog or Quagmire.
+This is taken to come from the Old Irish Craithlidh, meaning shaking bog or quagmire.
 Croichshlí, the less used spelling, means the hanging or crooked way.
 This most likely refers to how the road twists around the hills.

 Features

 The village sits at the base of several large hills, among them Án Grógan Mór and Cnoc na bhFaircheach.
 These hills are remote and sparsely populated.
 They extend deep into The Rosses.